 There will be consistency in safety measures across the private and social rented sectors, with mandatory installation of smoke and carbon monoxide alarms, and an increased focus on electrical safety.

-Landlords will need to engage residents of all tenures on safety issues.
+Landlords now need to engage residents of all tenures on safety issues.
 Two-way balanced engagement leads to trust which is key to ‘feeling safe’.
 The accountable person for every high-rise building will be required to produce and action a resident engagement strategy to share safety information and allow safety concerns to be voiced.

 Chapter 2: To know how your landlord is performing